iliana-marquez/trade-care/README.md

 **Implementation:**
 - Requires a classification model to estimate probability of profit
-- Risk scoring system categorizing trades as Low/Medium/High risk
+- Risk scoring system categorizing trades as Profitable/Non-Profitable
 - Explanation of factors influencing each prediction

 **Benefit:** Helps traders set realistic take-profit and stop-loss levels based on expected price movement